ANNOUNCEMENT (15 December 2021)

 Call for project proposals, supported by a research grant from Primary Care Diabetes Europe

 Generating research output and encouraging young and up-and-coming researchers is one of the pillars of Primary Care Diabetes Europe (PCDE).
-The society encourages high quality research into treatment outcomes and evaluations of new treatment options diabetes in primary care.
-Working through its research arm, the Primary Care Study Group of European Association for the study of Diabetes, PCDE aims to build a European network of primary care researchers, with wide interests on diabetes and to share research findings.
+The society encourages high quality research into treatment outcomes and evaluations of new treatment options for diabetes in primary care.
+Working through its research arm, the Primary Care Study Group of European Association for the study of Diabetes (SG), PCDE aims to build a European network of primary care researchers, with wide interests on diabetes and to share research findings.

 Programme and Research Focus

 The Study Group Research focus spans from screening through to diagnosis, management, avoidance and treatment of complications, co-morbid conditions, and reversal of diabetes where possible in the primary care setting.
 The Programme is supported by an educational research grant from Primary Care Diabetes Europe.